-In December 2017, the Port and San Francisco Fire Department (SFFD) entered into a MOU for the use of water, apron, shed and office space at Pier 26 for berthing and servicing of fire boats for five years and on a month-to month basis afterward.
+In December 2017, the Port and San Francisco Fire Department (SFFD) entered into an MOU for the use of water, apron, shed and office space at Pier 26 for berthing and servicing of fireboats for five years and on a month-to-month basis afterward.
 To facilitate these uses, SFFD repaired apron decking, replaced the fender system within the leasehold area and upgraded electrical services to Pier 26.
 In return, the Port allowed SFFD to apply hundred percent rent credits toward the lease payments until all required capital improvements, approximately \$2.3 million, are fully offset.
-As of June 30, 2018, rent credits of \$2.2 million have been approved by the Port based on completed work.
+As of June 30, 2019, rent credits of \$366,000 have been provided to SFFD.